noun (plural furies)

 - 1.1 (a fury) A surge of violent anger or other feeling: in a fury, he lashed the horse onMore example sentences

 - You only had to witness Ferguson work himself into a fury over Ronaldo's participation in the Olympics to gauge the Portuguese's importance to the team.

 - The young man's eyes burned with a fury and fierce protectiveness.

 - The woman ran out in a fury, picked up the animal, and flung it savagely into the kennel.

-- 2Extreme strength or violence in an action or a natural phenomenon: the fury of a gathering storm she was paddling with a new furyMore example sentences
+- 1.2 [in singular] Violence or energy displayed in natural phenomena or in someone’s actions: the fury of a gathering storm she was paddling with a new furyMore example sentences

 - The stone is still there, split in half by the fury of the corporal's sword.